|This third annual State of Luxury report by Luxury Daily and Unity Marketing reveals:|

 “There is no other way to sugarcoat this: the luxury business is facing an unprecedented identity crisis,” he said.
 “What is its product?
 How relevant is it to the quality-seeking consumer’s wants, needs and lifestyle?
 How much sunlight to let in before the brand mystique slips out the backdoor?
 Is the product really made – key to the authenticity credentials – where the label says it is?
 Do its values resonate with its target audience?”

-About State of Luxury report
+About the State of Luxury 2019

 This year’s survey was further enhanced by additional questions surrounding the luxury insiders’ marketing and advertising perspectives, with particular emphasis on digital and social media marketing.